Eyra-is/Eyra/ClientServerAPI.md

 1. submitRecordings
 ----------------

-*Submit recordings, 1 or more, including metadata.*
+*Submit recordings, 1 or more, including metadata.
+Receives in return some way to ID said session.*

 Current implementation:
 * json format for session data: